Arshitsharma/abc1/README.md

 The platform is built using a **microservices architecture** where core services such as User Management, Driver Management, Booking, Fleet Management, and Real-Time Tracking are separated.
 This allows:

 - Independent scaling of services based on demand.
-- Modular development, easier to maintain and deploy.
+- Modular development, making it easier to maintain and deploy.

 **Trade-offs:**
 Microservices increase complexity in service communication, coordination, and data consistency.
 We employ **eventual consistency** for non-critical data (e.g., location updates) and **strong consistency** for critical data (e.g., bookings, payments).